-- 1. A person nominated in writing, and the nomination is witnessed by an authorised affidavit taker (for example a lawyer); - 2.
+- 1. A person nominated in writing, and the nomination is witnessed by an authorised affidavit taker; - 2.
 The spouse or domestic partner of the Resident; - 3.
 The primary carer of the Resident; - 4.
 The oldest child of the Resident, followed by the other children in descending order of age if there are two or more adult children; - 5.
-The oldest sibling of the Resident, followed by the other siblings of the Resident in descending order of age if there are two or more adult siblings.36
+The oldest sibling of the Resident, followed by the other siblings of the Resident in descending order of age if there are two or more adult siblings.

-Applications may also be made to the VCAT to appoint a RPSDM.37 If no person is available, VCAT may provide consent to the use of a restrictive practice.38
+Applications may also be made to the VCAT to appoint a RPSDM.
+If no person is available, VCAT may provide consent to the use of a restrictive practice.